 - Fast Setup.
 There are no hardware configuration jumpers or switches to set. - Flexible Controller Interface.
 The controller (host computer) may communicate with the 1257A using Ethernet, USB, or GPIB interfaces.
 This allows an external computer to automate the operation of the 1257A. - Command Set Commonality.
 The 1257A supports the Standard Commands for Programmable Instruments (SCPI) Language.
-This command set is used in other switching platforms such as the 1256, 1257, 1260 and 1830 series VXI.
-For a description of the SCPI command set and its usage, see Chapter 4, SCPI Command Basics.
-For a listing of all SCPI commands used with the 1257A, see Chapter 5, SCPI Command Reference.
+This command set is used in other switching platforms such as the 1256 and 1260-Series VXI.
+For an introduction to the SCPI command set and its usage, see Chapter 4, SCPI Command Basics.
+For a complete description of all SCPI commands for the 1257A, see Chapter 5, SCPI Command Reference.